wachin/whatsapp-termux-video-compressor/README.md

 ## Requirements

-This program is designed for **Android + Termux**.
+This program is designed for **Android + Termux**, but also working on Linux.

 ### 1. Install Termux

 Install Termux from F-Droid.

-Some Xiaomi phones may also include an updated full Termux version.
+**Note**: Some Xiaomi phones may also include an updated full Termux version.

+Doesn't use the Termux version that come in Play Store because it's not a full version.

 ### 2. Install Dependencies Inside Termux